karmaniverous/blog/collections/_entity-manager/03-configuration.md

 ## The `Entity` Type

-The `Entity` type is a simple Record type that defines the properties of an entity.
-An `Entity` type should follow these conventions:
+The [`Entity`](https://docs.karmanivero.us/entity-manager/types/entity_manager.Entity.html) type is a simple Record type that defines the properties of an entity.
+A type extending the `Entity` type should follow these conventions:

 - Each key is a property name.
 All Entity properties should be represented, including generated properties and those with complex types.